-- Time is the other major con.
-Painting can be famously slow and tedious work, and sometimes you simply may not have time to do it yourself.
+Time is the other major con.
+Painting yourself can be incredibly slow and tedious work, and sometimes you simply may not have time to do it yourself.
 For example, if you want to get your home sold, you may not have a lot of time to spare, making it necessary to hire a team of pros.

-- Also note that professional painters will be fastidious in keeping your entire home clean and uncluttered.
+Also note that professional painters will be fastidious in keeping your entire home clean and uncluttered.
 When you do the job yourself, it’s all too easy to spill paint or do something else that damages the house.
 It can take time to tape all the floorboards, door frames, and other surfaces with painter’s tape, as well as put down towels and tarps before you paint.
 However, these things will make all the difference in presenting the splashing of paint on surfaces you want left untouched by new paint.

 The bottom line?
 There’s certainly nothing wrong with trying a DIY paint job, and sometimes that’s the prudent approach.
 Just be aware that it may be a drain on your time, and it may not be as simple as you expect; in the end, you may wind up wishing you’d just hired someone in the first place.